 Interest and Dividend Income - A significant portion of our interest and dividend income in both 2007 and 2008 relates to the distributions we received from The Amalgamated Sugar Company LLC.
-We recognized dividend income from the LLC of \$6.3 million in each of the first quarter of 2007 and 2008
+We recognized dividend income from the LLC of \$6.3 million and \$12.7 million in each of the second quarters and first six months of 2007 and 2008, respectively.
+Interest income in the second quarter of 2008 also includes \$4.3 million earned on certain escrow funds of NL.
+See Notes 10 and 13 to the Condensed Consolidated Financial Statements.

 Insurance Recoveries - Insurance recoveries relate primarily to amounts NL received from certain of its former insurance carriers, and relate principally to recovery of prior lead pigment litigation defense costs incurred by NL.
 We have agreements with two former insurance carriers pursuant to which the carriers reimburse us for a portion of our past and future lead pigment litigation defense costs, and the insurance recoveries in 2007 and 2008 include amounts we received from these carriers.
 We are not able to determine how much we will ultimately recover from the carriers for past defense costs incurred because of certain issues that arise regarding which past defense costs qualify for reimbursement.
-Previously, we have also recognized insurance recoveries for prior legal defense and indemnity coverage for certain of our environmental expenditures.
-We do not expect to receive any further material insurance settlements relating to environmental remediation matters.

 While we continue to seek additional insurance recoveries for lead pigment and asbestos litigation matters, we do not know if we will be successful in obtaining additional reimbursement for either defense costs or indemnity.
 We have not considered any additional potential insurance recoveries in determining accruals for lead pigment litigation matters.
 Any additional insurance recoveries would be recognized when the receipt is probable and the amount is determinable.
-See Note 14 to our Condensed Consolidated Financial Statements.
+See Note 13 to our Condensed Consolidated Financial Statements.